Did you know that you can grab a pack of birth control pills off the shelf on your next drugstore run, or even buy it online and have it delivered?

 The availability of Opill over the counter has dramatically simplified the process of obtaining birth control.
 Before starting Opill, make sure you understand any potential side effects, such as acne, so you can make an informed choice about both your contraceptive and skin needs.

-This article is for informational purposes only and not intended as medical advice.
+This article is for informational purposes only and is not intended as medical advice.
 Always consult a healthcare professional for guidance on birth control and any health-related decisions.